-In 2005, Vornado Realty Trust announced plans to develop a 6.6 acre site into a mixed-use complex in Rego Park, Queens, adjacent to the already existing Rego Park Center shopping mall.
+In 2005, Vornado Realty Trust announced plans to develop a 6.6-acre site into a mixed-use complex in Rego Park, Queens, adjacent to the already existing Rego Park Center shopping mall.
 The site is managed by Vornado, though it is owned by Alexander’s, Inc.

-Vornado announced that the new mall will be home to Kohl’s and Century 21, increasing the considerable retail options, like Sears, Old Navy, and Bed Bath & Beyond, already available in the neighboring Rego Park Center.
+Vornado announced that the new mall will be home to Kohl’s, Home Depot, and Century 21, increasing the considerable retail options, like Sears, Old Navy, and Bed Bath & Beyond, already available in the neighboring Rego Park Center.
 Supporters of the project expect the mall to bring 2,500 construction jobs and 1,400 new permanent employment positions.
 Initially, Vornado had hoped for a Wal-Mart to occupy some retail space.
 There was significant local opposition to this plan and Vornado decided not to explore it further.

 Some residents and local representatives have opposed the Rego Park Mall II development, citing traffic and residential density concerns.
 City officials are working on adding traffic signals and increasing signage at the site’s intersection with the hopes of alleviating the traffic congestion that the mall will likely bring.
-Since the plan’s original inception, the development has been significantly scaled down.
+Since the plan’s original inception, the development has been significantly scaled-down.

 Despite the fact that construction is already underway, there is some concern that the developer will back away from building the residential units.
 In March 2008, Vornado suspended plans to build the residential tower in light of the weakening housing market, assuring the public that it remains committed to the future of the residential component.
 Vornado insists that the 3-story retail section will continue as planned.